ThejaX129/Gittest/README.md

 Note: when loading github url into your page, it may take a number of tries to get the content to refresh.
 I am working with IT to resolve the bug.
 If you have just done an update in GitHub, it's best to wait for a few minutes to make sure you sync the latest version.

 ## Headers (H2)
-Make sure you don't use the single # for any headers.
+{:.note}Make sure you don't use the single # for any headers.
 Only the title of your article should be an H1.
 This isn't just a visual thing, this will impact your SEO score in google.
 Always start with the ##.

 ### Sub header level 3 (H3)